 There is no single definitive answer.
 It depends on the product itself, which country the passenger is from, the airport they are flying from, exchange rates, discounts, and so on.
 The best way to decide is to carry out careful research based on individual circumstances.

 Dubai Duty Free publishes a catalogue that lists individual prices for many, but not all, of its products.
 The price list is available for download from the official Dubai Duty Free website (scroll down the homepage to the ‘New Arrivals’ section and select the ‘Product Listings’ link.)

 There are a number of websites that can be helpful in determining the prices of goods in Dubai itself:

-- The Jumbo Electronics website lists prices for laptops, TVs, mobile phones, cameras, and camcorders etc. They have branches at the BurJuman, Deira City Centre, Dubai Mall, Ibn Battuta Mall, Mall of the Emirates, Mirdif City Centre, and several other locations.
+- The Jumbo Electronics website lists prices for laptops, TVs, mobile phones, cameras, and camcorders etc. They have branches at the BurJuman, Deira City Centre, Dubai Mall, Ibn Battuta Mall, the Mall of the Emirates, Mirdif City Centre, and several other locations.

 - Sharaf DG is another big electronics retailer in Dubai.
-Store locations include Deira City Centre, Ibn Battuta Mall, and the Dubai Mall.
+Store locations include BurJuman, Deira City Centre, Ibn Battuta Mall, and the Dubai Mall.

 Passengers from the UK can check out the prices online of fragrances, alcohol, and beauty products at many UK airports using the World Duty Free website.

 For electronics, UK travellers can use the Dixons Travel website to check out products offered.
 Unfortunately it’s necessary to actually call the individual store to confirm price and real time availability (add the product to the shopping basket and submit to obtain the telephone number of the duty free store).

 Travellers from other countries should be able to find similar websites.